aliask/dinkleberry/README.md

 >[!NOTE]
 > The filesystem is re-loaded from flash on boot.
 Applying this patch will only work until you reboot the device.
-> If you want a more permanent fix, you'll have to re-flash the firmware.
+> If you want a more permanent fix, you'll have to re-flash the firmware - perhaps with [Debian](https://github.com/ggirou/dns320)
->
-> I leave this as an exercise for the reader ;)

 ## Usage